 Pork with potatoes and carrots one-dish meal features juicy pork chunks combined with savory potatoes and carrots.
 All in one pot, such an easy and cozy meal.

 What do you need to make this Pork with Potato and Carrots a yummy one-pot meal?

 Pork – either pork butt or shoulder shall work out great.
-They have a little fat which helps the juiciness but not too much.

 Potatoes – I prefer either red small round potatoes or golden round potatoes.
 These potatoes are tender and taste more refreshing.
 Nevertheless, large baking potatoes are fine too.

 Carrots – Any carrots will do.
 Carrots in this dish are so savory.
 In addition, people believe eating cooked carrots with meat will help our bodies better absorb the nutrients inside carrots.
 If you have kids who are not a big fan of carrots, this might be the beginning for them to start enjoying carrots, LOL.

 For Marinating the Pork – Aged soy sauce, Shaoxing wine and Zhenjiang vinegar.
 Together with light soy sauce, they are my go-to four basic essential cooking condiments.
 They almost appear in all my recipes for cooking meat and poultry.

 I ditched the store-bought oil sprayer and made my oil spray bottle after I jump-started healthier cooking, eating, and living journey in 2015.
 I have been using this oil sprayer since.
 It helps to spray the oil evenly across the pan and use way less oil than otherwise.